material-components/material-components-android/docs/components/Menu.md

 #### Popup menus

-The following example shows a popup menu when a button is clicked.
+The following example shows a popup menu that displays when a button is clicked.

 ![White menu container with 3 options open below a purple "Show menu" button](assets/menu/menus_popup.png)